Opentrons/opentrons/api/docs/source/new_protocol_api.rst

 Metadata is a dictionary of data that is read by the server and returned to client applications (such as the Opentrons Run App).
 It is not needed to run a protocol (and is entirely optional), but if present can help the client application display additional data about the protocol currently being executed.

-The fields above ("protocolName", "author", "description", and "source") are the recommended fields, but the metadata dictionary can contain fewer fields, or additional fields as desired (though non-standard fields may not be rendered by the client, depending on how it is designed).
+The fields above ("protocolName", "author", and "description") are the recommended fields, but the metadata dictionary can contain fewer fields, or additional fields as desired (though non-standard fields may not be rendered by the client, depending on how it is designed).

 Run Function
 ^^^^^^^^^^^^